munificent/craftinginterpreters/book/calls-and-functions.md

 The VM needs to return back to the chunk where the function was called from and resume execution at the instruction immediately after the call.
 Thus, for each function call, we need to track where we jump back to when the call completes.
-This is called a "return address" because it's the address of the instruction that the VM switches to after the call.
+This is called a **return address** because it's the address of the instruction that the VM returns to after the call.

 Again, thanks to <span name="return">recursion</span>, there may be multiple return addresses for a single function, so this is a property of each